mark-watson/Clojure-AI-Book/manuscript/opennlp.md

 People:
  (Mary Smith)
  ~~~~~~~~

+The part of speech tokens like DT (determiner), NN (noun), etc. are defined in the README file for this project.

 **Note:** my Java AI book covers OpenNLP in more depth, including how to train your own classification models.